fredricrylander/angular-webstorage/README.md

 * `get(key)`        -- return the specified value (storage according to 'order')
 * `remove(key)`     -- remove a key/value pair from storage (storage according to 'order')
 * `clear()`         -- remove all key/value pairs from storage (storage according to 'order')
+* `getFirstFromAll(key)`   -- return the specified value (Find first non-null value in all engines according to 'order')
 * `removeFromAll(key)`     -- remove a key/value pair from all storage engines
 * `clearFromAll()`         -- remove all key/value pairs from all storage engines